 As part of the JDH Urban Regeneration Project in Jodhpur, Toorji Ka Jhalra, a decaying step-well in the heart of the city, was revitalised along with the urban space surrounding it.
 Forest Essentials is the first store in this public square.
 Built in a historic residential building that is refurbished and adapted to house retail operations for the store, the outlet represents a design scheme replete with traditional and regional elements–the blue and gold colour palette, a homage to the city itself; traditional multi-foil arches, strategically resized to achieve balance; hand-cut linoleum flooring that is an adaptation of local mosaic patterns; the use of vernacular gold-plating techniques for window signage; and a scaled model of the step-well and the public square itself.
 These elements aim to establish an interface between the visitors and the brand, subtly introducing them to the architectural and cultural heritage of Jodhpur.

-Advancing towards the Stepwell square in the old city of Jodhpur one comes across the most prominent building of the JDH Urban Regeneration programme.
+Advancing towards the Stepwell Square in the old city of Jodhpur, one comes across the most prominent building of the JDH Urban Regeneration programme.
 A minuscule and congested residence-turned-retail space, Forest Essentials at JDH is an adaptive reuse of a conventional old city structure.

-With an intent to cause minimal damage to the existing built-mass, the traditional arched openings are strategically re-sized, supported by the introduction of a new aperture to bring a sense of balance and proportion to the elevation.
-The northern facade is masked in COR-TEN steel which corresponds to colour and texture of the regional Red Sandstone.
+With an intent to cause minimal damage to the existing built mass, the traditional arched openings are strategically re-sized, supported by the introduction of a new aperture to bring a sense of balance and proportion to the elevation.
+The northern facade is masked in COR-TEN steel which corresponds to the colour and texture of the regional Red Sandstone.
 The metal is consciously selected because of its ability to change its appearance with time, allowing the building to respond to the changing weather conditions and environment.
 A Brazilian flame creeper rising up the facade adds a contrast to the metal scrim.

-The floor conceived in hand-cut and wax polished linoleum, is an adaptation of an old mosaic inspired flooring pattern with the introduction of brass accents breaking the floor into modules.
+The floor, conceived in hand-cut and polished wax linoleum, is an adaptation of an old mosaic-inspired flooring pattern, with the introduction of brass accents breaking the floor into modules.
 The dramatic golden spiral staircase beckons you to the upper floor of the retail outlet.